Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 ### mask-rows

-`mask-rows` is similar to `count-rows`, except it return a bit-vector for rows matching the predicate.
+`mask-rows` is similar to `count-rows`, except it returns a bit-vector for rows matching the predicate.
 This is useful when you want to pass the bit vector to another function, like `select` to retrieve only the rows matching the predicate.